Saad-Altwaim/VirtualTourist/README.md

 # VirtualTourist
 this IOS App use

 - Flickr API
 - Coredata framework
+- MapKit
+- create a class using (NSCache) To save the Device Resources by load image from cache
+- use background Context to save the Iamge  in Coredata

 this app downloads Image from Flickr API And use Coredata to stores images in the local DataBase .